 To illustrate the importance of a BSN program’s primary objective, below is an example of one from Unitek College:

 In addition to receiving a BSN degree, graduates of Unitek’s program will…

 - Utilize a body of knowledge from nursing, medical, biological, physical, and behavioral sciences in planning to meet the health needs of individuals.

 - Utilize the nursing process to assess, plan, implement, and evaluate the individualized care for a client experiencing acute or chronic health problems including but not limited to the following:

 - Assess clients and identify actual or potential health problems.

 - Formulate a nursing diagnosis reflecting assessment findings.

 - Determine appropriate and realistic goals (i.e., possible outcomes, timelines, etc.)

 - Provide information and support to restore, rehabilitate or maintain client health.

-- Perform as a member/manager of the interdisciplinary healthcare team, understanding roles and responsibilities of self and other health workers.
+- Perform as a member/manager of the interdisciplinary healthcare team, understanding the roles and responsibilities of self and other health workers.

-- Apply strong critical thinking/problem solving competencies in crisis
+- Apply strong critical thinking/problem-solving competencies in crisis

 - Adhere to ethical, legal, regulatory, and professional standards for nursing